 Cost per day, an advertising pricing model in which the advertisers pay a daily fixed fee.

 Cost per lead, an advertising pricing model in which the cost of advertising is based on a visitor taking a specifically defined action in response to an ad creative (such as a sales transaction or newsletter subscription).

-Cost per thousand impressions, an advertising pricing model in which the advertiser pays for each thousand impressions served.
+Cost per thousand impressions, an advertising pricing model in which the advertiser pays for every thousand impressions served.

-Cost per period, an advertising pricing model in which the advertiser pays a cost for a fixed delivery period, independent from the number of impressions or clicks.
+Cost per period, an advertising pricing model in which the advertiser pays a cost for a fixed delivery period, independent of the number of impressions or clicks.

-The file that contains the visual representation of the advertiser’s advertising campaign.
+The file that contains the visual representation of the advertiser’s campaign.

 Indicates whether or not creatives are uploaded to a campaign or attached to a booking.

 A piece of code that is wrapped around each creative of the format to which it is applied.